Basic Economy traps by airline

 Related references: change and cancellation fee reference, U.S. DOT refund rules reference, and EU261 passenger rights reference.

-- Delta: the Basic Economy change/cancel penalty in the current dataset is explicitly split between shorter-haul regional groups and long-haul regional groups, which is a bigger practical difference than the simple “Basic vs Main Cabin” label suggests.
+- Delta: the Basic Economy change/cancel penalty shown here is split between shorter-haul regional groups and long-haul regional groups, so the route can matter as much as the fare name.

 - JetBlue: Blue Basic uses a different published cancellation number on transatlantic itineraries than on most other routes.